- Fruits: general

 - Farm Business Management: economic/marketing

-• Offer farmers’ market boards and managers information that would help them establish farmers’ market policies and procedures to attract more mid-size fruit and vegetable growers as vendors.
+•farmers’ market boards and managers will acquire information that helps them establish farmers’ market policies and procedures to attract more mid-size fruit and vegetable growers as vendors.

-• Offer more information about making farmers’ markets a successful marketing strategy by means of a “how-to” manual that could also be used to support agricultural entrepreneurial training.
+•information about making farmers’ markets a successful marketing strategy will be available through a “how-to” manual and also be used to support agricultural entrepreneurial training.

-Long-term: As more mid-size fruit and vegetable growers are attracted to, and selling in farmers’ markets, it was expected to identify the ways in which:
+•as more mid-size fruit and vegetable growers are attracted to, and selling in farmers’ markets,

-•these markets would become one way for these farmers to remain in business;
+•these markets will become one way for these farmers to remain in business;

-•farmers’ markets could find it easier to attract more Michigan farmer-vendors; and,
+•farmers’ markets will find it easier to attract more Michigan farmer-vendors; and,